-The BEST features of the early childhood educators training event were:

-I have specific comments for this early childhood educators training event:
+The BEST features of the early childhood educators training event were: I did NOT like the following: I would like to see the following CHANGES : I have specific comments for this early childhood educators training event:

-Teaching unit Title:

 3.4.
 Indicate your level of satisfaction with each of the following items by selecting the most relevant answer.